 The client's medical record must include documentation to support the rationale a component was not completed, and a plan to complete the component(s) if not due to parent or caregiver concern or reasons of conscience, including religious beliefs.
 THSteps provides optional clinical records to assist the provider in the documentation of the required components.
-These forms may be found at www.dshs.texas.gov/thsteps/forms.shtm.
+These forms may be found at www.hhs.texas.gov/doing-business-hhs/provider-portals/health-services-providers/texas-health-steps/ forms.